-The radiator header tank is fitted with a level sensor connected to the vehicle horn.
-The vehicle horn may sound during the first few hours of work as the engine cooling system slowly absorbs water.
+The radiator header tank is fitted with a level sensor connected to a (centre) light on the armrest alongside the ECU light.
+This light may illuminate several times during the first few hours of work as the engine cooling system slowly expels air and absorbs water.
 Top up as necessary.

-By hinging out the right-hand engine radiator guard,

-access is gained to the front of the engine and radiator filler cap.
+By hinging out the right-hand engine radiator guard, access is gained to the front of the engine and radiator filler cap.